janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

 ```
 cat /etc/ansible/hosts

-# Use only to update IP addressess
+# To update IP addresses
+...
 sudo vi /etc/ansible/hosts
 ```
 It will show ip addresses of jenkins server and docker server as below.